YuWaiPang/youFast-Desktop/README.md

 # youFast-Desktop
-This youFast version is designed for running calculation engine in Windows Desktop.
+This youFast version is designed for running calculation engine and websocket server in Windows Desktop.

 It support Windows 7 and Windows 10.

 It has following dependency:-

 Microsoft .net 4.71 or 4.8
 OR Microsoft .net core 3.1 or above

+http server is using bluehost.com with url http://desktop.youfast.net/

 Fleck Websocket Library  https://github.com/statianzo/Fleck